rajnishgargcloudrepository/conjur-aks/readme.md

 ## Lab Guide Version
 - Version 1.0
-- Release Date 10 March 2021
+- Release Date 10 October 2021

 ## Prerequisite
-- You passed CyberArk CDE or CPE Conjur Pro2
-- You completed CyberArk Conjur Fundamentals Course
 - You have basic understanding Linux installation and administration
 - You have basic understanding Docker
 - You have basic understanding MySQL Administration
-- You have basic understanding AWS configuration and administration
+- You have basic understanding Azure configuration and administration
-  - For setup the lab, you better knew how to config EC2, VPC, AWS Route 53, Security Group and Amazon ECR
+  - For setup the lab, you better knew how to config Azure VM, VNet, AKS, Security Group and Azure ACR
-- You have basic understanding AWS EKS Kubernetes setup and administration
+- You have basic understanding Azure AKS Kubernetes setup and administration

 ## Lab Architecture
-- EKS is used as platform to host the [demo app](https://github.com/jeepapichet/cityapp).
+- AKS is used as platform to host the [demo app](https://github.com/jeepapichet/cityapp).
 The application will connect to a MySQL database to retreive data, and during authenication, [secrets](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Get%20Started/key_concepts/secrets.html) will be used by the application
-- The lab was based on Conjur Version 12.0.0
+- The lab was based on Conjur Version 12.2.0

 ![Architecture](https://github.com/ivanckleecity/CyberArk-DAP-EKS-Lap-2021/blob/main/images/architecture_eks.JPG)